lupinerose/tap-room-react/README.md

 ## Known Bugs

+_The is 1 known bug: within the Patron view, after selecting to sort by ascending order of alcohol by volume or price, and then re-selecting 'show all', the keg list does not revert to original master list, even though it is coded to do so._

-_There are no known bugs.
-Currently there are only the following components built out: Welcome, Employee, EmployeeNav, KegList, Keg, NewKeg and App._
+_Currently only the following components are built out: App, Welcome, KegControl, KegList, Keg, Nav, NewKeg._

 ## Support and contact details